1 Therefore, since we have this ministry, as we have received mercy, we do not lose heart.

 we do not lose heart.

 Because Paul’s team operated under the principle of God’s mercy, they did not lose heart or give up their service for the Lord.
 They suffered many accusations and difficulties.
 They carried out their ministry with firm conviction because they knew God’s mercy was extended to them.
 They never gave up to despair while ministering.
 They determined to hang in there with a bulldog-like tenacity, no matter the difficulty (2 Co 4:16).
 Paul’s team never took refuge in silence, timidity, or shame.
-They persistently were active in ministry daunted by nothing or no one.
+They persistently were active in ministry daunted by nothing and no one.

 Don’t quit too soon.